Skip to Content

 A scratch test can be easily done at home with a list of simple tools or with several known minerals.
 It is a quick method for the determination of mineral hardness and further mineral species identification.

 To do a scratch test on rocks, you will need a list of simple tools with known hardness (fingernail, a piece of glass, a knife).
 Scratch your mineral with a tool, and observe whether your mineral can be scratched or not.
-For example, if it can be scratched by the glass, it means the mineral is softer than 5.
+For example, if the glass can scratch it, it means the mineral is softer than 5.

 You are welcome to follow the next step-by-step instructions, created by a professional geologist, with insights obtained during the fieldwork.